-To mitigate the potential drawbacks of offline optimization, recent research has increasingly focused on optimizing V2G technology online.
-Li {\it et al.} \cite{2022onlineV2GPengfei} proposed an online battery anti-aging V2G scheduling method and utilized fuzzy logic control to solve the optimization in two stages.
-Therein, only the cycle aging was considered during offline calibration to set the fuzzy control parameters, whereas battery degradation attributed to both cycle aging and calendar aging was not explicitly considered during the online phase.
-In \cite{2024OnlineV2GPSO}, particle swarm optimization (PSO) was used to solve the V2G optimization with a sliding window; as for the battery degradation, it only considers the cycle aging with the rain-flow cycle counting method.
+To mitigate the potential drawbacks of offline optimization, recent research has increasingly focused on optimizing V2G technology online. \cite{2022onlineV2GPengfei} proposed an online V2G scheduling method based on fuzzy logic control to mitigate battery aging through a two-stage optimization.
+Cycle aging was considered only during offline calibration of the fuzzy parameters, while calendar aging was not explicitly accounted for during the online operation. \cite{2024OnlineV2GPSO} used a particle swarm optimization to solve the V2G optimization with a sliding window; as for the battery degradation, it only considers the cycle aging with the rain-flow cycle counting method.
 Although battery degradation has been considered, the existing V2G optimization algorithms heavily rely overly simplified degradation models that fail to capture calendar and cycle aging comprehensively.
 Furthermore, these online algorithms have not systematically synergized V2G, V2H, battery dynamics, and the inherent uncertainties associated with household energy consumption.
-These limitations highlight the need for more practical and accurate solutions that can adapt to real-time conditions while mitigating the impact on battery lifespan.

-To address the identified research gaps, this paper proposes a nonlinear online optimization algorithm for the vehicle-home-grid integration, aiming to minimize user costs through energy trading based on hourly price variations.
-This algorithm is carried out by considering a single user, who owns both an EV and a house.
-To obtain more predictable results in real-world scenarios, the algorithm is implemented in an online manner, meaning that data is processed as it arrives rather than being known in advance.
-Specifically, we introduce a hybrid long short-term memory (LSTM) neural network to predict the domestic load, enhancing real-time energy allocation.
-Additionally, we use a detailed battery model to account for both calendar and cycle aging, particularly the nonlinear aging characteristics in response to various coupled stress factors.
-As a result, the proposed algorithm minimizes the overall user electricity and battery costs, contributing to more sustainable and economically viable energy management.
+To address the identified research gaps, this paper proposes a nonlinear online optimization algorithm for vehicle-home-grid integration, aiming to minimize user costs through energy trading based on hourly price variations.
+The framework considers a single user owning both an EV and a household.
+To operate online, the algorithm employs a hybrid long short-term memory (LSTM) neural network to forecast the household load, while the energy scheduling is determined through an online optimization procedure inspired by shrinking-horizon model predictive control (MPC).
+A detailed battery model is incorporated to capture both calendar and cycle aging, accounting for their nonlinear dependence on coupled stress factors.
+As a result, the proposed method minimizes overall electricity expenses and battery degradation costs, contributing to sustainable and economically efficient energy management.